strimzi/strimzi-kafka-oauth/README.md

 - `strimzi.authorization.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token" - the endpoint used to exchange the access token for a list of grants)
 - `strimzi.authorization.client.id` (e.g.: "kafka" - the client representing a Kafka Broker which has Authorization Services enabled)

 The authorizer will regularly reload the list of grants for active sessions.
-By default it will do this once every minute.
+By default, it will do this once every minute.
 You can change this period or turn it off for debugging reasons (by setting it to "0"):
 - `strimzi.authorization.grants.refresh.period.seconds` (e.g.: "120" - the refresh job period in seconds)